How to Fix White Screen of Death in WordPress. How to overcome the WordPress white screen

 If this method helped, then enable the plugins one by one.

-If the plugin method did not help, then you should try changing your current template to the one that comes with the engine.
+If the plugin method does not help, then you should try changing your current template to the one that comes with the engine.
 The best way do this: backup the current theme folder, then delete it and the VI will automatically switch to the default theme.

-template, style sheet, and current_theme.
-Change the value to twenty-eleven.
+template, stylesheet, And current_theme.
+Change the value to twentyeleven.

 Other options

-error_reporting(E_ALL); ini_set("display_errors", 1); define("WP_DEBUG", true);
+Error_reporting(E_ALL); ini_set("display_errors", 1); define("WP_DEBUG", true);

-/** Large post solution */ ini_set("pcre.recursion_limit",20000000); ini_set("pcre.backtrack_limit",10000000);
+/** Solution for large posts */ ini_set("pcre.recursion_limit",20000000); ini_set("pcre.backtrack_limit",10000000);

 Loading...